Voljega/ExoDOSConverter/README.md

 Either use the latest [release](https://github.com/Voljega/ExoDOSConverter/releases) or you can build your own version using one of these two options :
 - @flynnsbit [tutorial video](https://www.youtube.com/watch?v=wW2yhrw9Jp0&lc=UgzkMKahMRjhABX4FhN4AaABAg)
 - read the `build.txt` to build your own version

+Before using the tool, install the collection by executing `setup.bat`

 ## Expert mode